void

 Background

-is a flat, windly group of islands in the North Sea.
+Heligoland is a flat, windswept group of islands in the North Sea.
 Heligoland passed from British to German rule in 1890.
-During World War I all the inhabitants were evacuated to the mainland.
+During World War I, all the inhabitants were evacuated to the mainland.

-The battle of Heligoland took place on 9 May 1864, and was a tactical Danish victory in the second war of Schleswig.
-The opponent was a fleet of mostly Austrian ships, amongst them the frigates "Schwarzenberg" and "Radetzky".
-The outcome had little political significance as the war was over five weeks later.
+The Battle of Heligoland took place on 9 May 1864 and resulted in a tactical Danish victory in the Second Schleswig War.
+The opposing fleet consisted mainly of Austrian ships, including the frigates "Schwarzenberg" and "Radetzky".
+The outcome had little political significance, as the war ended five weeks later.

 Quote(s) from the novel